ZebrafishHMM2023/ZebrafishHMM2023_CodeAndData/README.md

 ## Data availability

-The data comes from the paper [Thermal modulation of Zebrafish exploratory statistics reveals constraints on individual behavioral variability, Le Goc et al. 2021, BMC Biol](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-021-01126-w).
+The behavioral data comes from the paper [Thermal modulation of Zebrafish exploratory statistics reveals constraints on individual behavioral variability, Le Goc et al. 2021, BMC Biol](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-021-01126-w).
 The original dataset can be directly downloaded [here](https://datadryad.org/stash/dataset/doi:10.5061/dryad.3r2280ggw).

+The neuronal data comes from the paper [Emergence of time persistence in a data-driven neural network model, Wolf, Le Goc et al. 2023, eLife](https://elifesciences.org/articles/79541).
+The original dataset can be directly downloaded [here](https://gin.g-node.org/Debregeas/ZF_ARTR_thermo).

-A re-organised version of this dataset is included in this repo in archive at `./Data/behavior_free_swimming.tar.gz`.
+Re-organised versions of these datasets are included in this repo as archives at `./Data/behavior_free_swimming.tar.gz`, and `./Data/neuro.tar.gz`.

-To load and view the content of this file from this repository you can use :
+To load and view the content of the behavioral file you can use :

 ```python
 from utils.data_and_models import extract_data